 Scheduling a post natively on Facebook is pretty simple.
 When you’ve finished typing your post, don’t hit “Publish” straight away, but click on the little downwards arrow and select “Schedule” from the drop-down menu.

-Bonus tip: Use Evergreen Content Poster to keep a continuous flow of post to your Facebook Page
+Bonus tip: Use Evergreen Content Poster to keep a continuous flow of posts to your Facebook Page

-Our final tip is to install the Evergreen Content Poster on your WordPress website.
+Our final tip is to install the Evergreen Content Poster on your WordPress website (a social media automation plugin that makes sharing your evergreen content super simple).
 This plugin allows you to build a library of social media posts out of your WordPress content.
 You see, we talked about organic reach declining on Facebook posts.
 This also means, you just have to learn to accept the fact that even if you follow all of the above tips, not all content will be seen by your followers on Facebook.
 So posting a message talking about your latest and greatest posts once, isn’t going to give you the return that you’re looking for.

 Some of your followers might have seen the posts, but a lot of them still haven’t.
 So it is okay to share a link to your content more than once.